tarikeminagictacta/coben-common-poc/projects/coben-common-poc/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Install instructions

+To install our package run `npm i @cobe/common ngx-bootstrap`.
+If you do not install `ngx-bootstrap`, our package will look ugly.